Legal Settlements and Asbestos Exposure

 Lung Cancer Settlement Process

-If a person is diagnosed with lung cancer due to negligent asbestos exposure in the workplace, there are a few steps and processes for filing a claim that come before the actual settlement.
+If a person is diagnosed with lung cancer due to negligent asbestos exposure in the workplace, there are a few steps and processes for filing a claim that come before the actual settlements.

 1) Attainment of Legal Counsel